Racism

 Sadly, it can be easy to donate to mission work for people in a distant culture, yet feel uncomfortable or even hostile when people from that same culture move in down the street.
 Our money and our prayers can make a great difference in peoples’ lives, but our love is put to its truest test when we live it out face to face.

-What can I do about my racist tendencies?
+What can I do about my Racist Tendencies?

 Romans 12:9